phyver/GameShell/README.md

 ### Special thanks

-* All the students who discovered *many* bugs in the early versions.
+* All the students who found *many* bugs in the early versions.
-* Joan Stark (a.k.a, jgs), who designed hundreds of ASCII-art pieces in the late 90'.
+* Joan Stark (a.k.a, jgs), who designed hundreds of ASCII-art pieces in the late 90s.
 Most of the ASCII-art encountered in GameShell are due to her.

 Licence